A conical approach to Laurent expansions for multivariate meromorphic germs with linear poles: A geometric criterion for non-holomorphicity

-If $s=k$, then the powers of all the linear forms are 1.
-It then follows from Lemma \mref {lem:gencone2} that $a_i=0$ for all indices $i$, leading to the expected contradiction.
-Assume that a contradiction arises for any relation in Eq.~(\mref{eq:contrel}) with $s= n\geq k$ and consider such a relation with $s=n+1$.
+We next proceed by induction on $s:=\vert s_i \vert$.
+So $s\geq n$.
+If $s=n$, then the powers of all the linear forms are equal to $1$.
+It then follows from Lemma~\mref {lem:gencone2} that $a_i=0$ for all indices $i$, leading to the expected contradiction.
+Assume that a contradiction arises for any relation in Eq.~(\mref{eq:contrel}) with $s= N\geq k$ and consider such a relation with $s=N+1$.
 In this case, at least one linear form, say $L_{1}$, has exponent greater than one.